bcovy/Datagrid/wiki/columns-formatters.md

 ```

 ### module
-A custom module can be defined to apply formatting that may involve multiple columns, complex logic, or encapsulate shared formatting beyond current offerings.
-Module must conform to template outlined below, using `apply` function to implement logic.
-In addition, name of module must be identified in column's `formatterParams` property.
+A custom module can apply advanced formatting—such as multi-column logic or shared formatting not covered by built-in options.
+It must follow the template below, implement logic in the `apply` function, and be registered before calling the grids `init()` method.
+The module’s name must be set in the column's `formatterModuleName` property, which overrides the `formatter` property setting.
 ```js
 //Module template
 class CustomModule {